Jeju uprising: Legality of martial law

-Post-processing and debating the case
+Post-processing

-Although the June, 2000 incident report stated that 14,028 victims were found, it is very likely that the number was higher since there are both unidentified or unidentifiable victims.
+Although the June 2000 incident report stated that 14,028 victims were found, it is very likely that the number was higher since there are both unidentified or unidentifiable victims.
 In addition, about 180 soldiers died in combat, and 140 policemen died in the April 3 incident.

 In 2003, South Korea's National Committee for the Investigation of the Truth concluded that the US Army military government and the Korean military shared responsibility for the incident.
 On October 31, 2003, South Korean president Roh Moo-hyun offered an apology to the victims of the Jeju incident.
 On March 28, 2008, the Korea Institute of Science and Technology opened a chemical aid project in Bonggae-dong, Jeju as part of a joint compensation program for the Jeju April 3 incident.

 In January 2019, 18 survivors, who were formally charged with insurrection, were acquitted more than 70 years after their imprisonment.
 The Jeju District Court overturned military court rulings that imprisoned Jeju Islanders, clearing the names of the 18 surviving plaintiffs and recognizing them as wronged victims of the Jeju April 3 Uprising and Massacre.
 At the 71st commemoration of Jeju uprising, April 3, 2019, the South Korean police and defense ministry apologized for the first time over the massacres.

-Controversy over the United States responsibility
+Calls for US government apology

-Many South Korean human rights activists and bereaved families of the victims of the massacre argue that the killings were systematically carried out by USAMGIK and South Korean anti-communist right-wing political forces.
-Therefore, they argue that the United States should apologize for this.
-According to them, the US president should visit Jeju Island, and the US should officially admit responsibility for the Jeju massacre.
+At a symposium about the uprising at the Woodrow Wilson Center in Washington, D.C. in 2022, participants called on the United States government to apologize for its role in the incident.
+One participant called on then United States president Joe Biden and South Korea's then president Yoon Suk Yeol to visit the Jeju 4.3 Peace Park.